 I think it's fair to say this would have caused Mr P some distress and inconvenience.
-He's clearly upset about how this has all affected him and it has now gone on for some time.
+He's clearly upset about how this has all affected him and it has now gone on for some years.
 So, I consider that a payment of £500 is appropriate to compensate for that.

-determination and money award: my final decision is that I require that Options pay Mr P compensation as set out above, up to a maximum of £160,000 plus any interest payable.
+determination and money award: It's my final decision that I require Options to pay Mr P compensation as set out above, up to a maximum of £160,000 plus any interest payable.